 The folder structure is the way reports are presented to the user.
-Plan the folder structure in a way that the logic is easy for the end user.
+Plan the folder structure in a way that it is logical for the end-user.
 With folders, you can classify reports into different categories.

 Folder permissions determine which users/user groups can see and open the folder.

 In order not to clutter the user's view with the Admin reports (statistics, maintenance, etc.) these reports can be placed in a folder accessible only by the admin.